skykhs3/skykhs3.github.io/_posts/2024-10-31-retrospective-new-ara.md

 ### 3.3 Role

-We divide roles by features.
+We divided roles by features.

 - [Sang-oh Kim](https://github.com/sangohkim){:target="_blank"}: Responsible for implementing the comment writing system, personal profile editing, scrap system, and CI/CD.
 - [Me](https://github.com/skykhs3){:target="_blank"}: Responsible for implementing the post and board view system, login system, and post writing system.

 ## 4. How I implemented login

-The login page is composed of a [Web View](https://pub.dev/packages/webview_flutter){:target="_blank"}.
+The login page is composed of a [WebView](https://pub.dev/packages/webview_flutter){:target="_blank"}.
 To use the Ara app, users must log in through the SPARCS SSO web page, which serves as a club-based SSO system.

 SPARCS SSO authenticates by storing cookies in the web browser, making a WebView essential.
 This includes cookies like csrftoken and sessionId for user authentication and session maintenance.

 Interestingly, **Flutter** allows access to WebView cookies, which could pose a security risk.
 I'll explain the importance of cookie permissions in a later section.

 ## 5. How We Implemented Post Creation, Editing, and Viewing
-I used [Flutter Quill](https://pub.dev/packages/flutter_quill){:target="_blank"} to implement the HTML editor, and sangohkim used [Web View](https://pub.dev/packages/webview_flutter){:target="_blank"} to implement the HTML viewer.
+I used [Flutter Quill](https://pub.dev/packages/flutter_quill){:target="_blank"} to implement the HTML editor, and Sang-oh Kim used [WebView](https://pub.dev/packages/webview_flutter){:target="_blank"} to implement the HTML viewer.

 We prioritized publisher reliability, points, and latest published date when choosing the libraries.